Terrain-Adaptive Skateboards

-1. Skateboard Truck Design with Rotation-Inhibiting Structures for Enhanced Performance on Uneven Surfaces
+1. Skateboard Truck with Pivoting Arms and Rotation-Inhibiting Structures

 Karsten Manufacturing Corporation, 2023